jndiogo/sibila/docs/installing.md

 ## Enabling llama.cpp hardware acceleration

-If you intend to run local models, they can run without hardware acceleration but that will be slower.
+You can run local models without hardware acceleration but they will run slower.

 Sibila uses llama-cpp-python, a python wrapper for llama.cpp and it's a good idea to make sure it was installed with the best optimization your computer can offer.

-Run one of the following lines in the command prompt, depending on which hardware you have:
+See the following sections, depending on which hardware you have, to install with hardware acceleration:

 ### For CUDA - NVIDIA GPUs

+For CUDA acceleration in NVIDA GPUs, you'll need to [Install the NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive).

-=== "Linux and Mac"
+=== "Linux"
     ```
     CMAKE_ARGS="-DLLAMA_CUBLAS=on" \
     pip install llama-cpp-python --upgrade --force-reinstall --no-cache-dir